 Burgess v.
 Salmon River Canal Co., Ltd., 119 Idaho 299, 305, 805 P.2d 1223, 1229 (1990).
-No evidence was provided at the hearing on this matter of a "definite channel" connecting Stroud Creek and the Right Fork of Lee Creek within Section 30.
-The opposite is true, as there was testimony of culverts in place near this alleged confluence-actual on-the-ground features originally placed there in the 1960s memorializing the long-established location of these features based on the undisputed testimony of James Whittaker.
-Accordingly, even if the original channel crossed the current elevated area -which elevated area was explained by James Whittaker, Jordan Whittaker, David Tomchak, and Steven Johnson (the owner of the property where this is at) between the channels of Stroud Creek and the Right Fork of Lee Creek as they currently parallel each other originally existed, it does not now.
+No evidence was provided at the hearing on this matter of a "definite channel" connecting Stroud Creek and the Right Fork of Lee Creek at the mapped confluence location.
+The opposite is true, as there was testimony of culverts in place near the mapped confluence location-actual on-theground features-originally placed there in the 1960s memorializing the long-established location of these features based on the undisputed testimony of James Whittaker.
+Accordingly, even if the original channel crossed the current elevated area -which elevated area was explained by James

+Whittaker, Jordan Whittaker, David Tomchak, and Steven Johnson (the owner of the property where this is at)-between the channels of Stroud Creek and the Right Fork of Lee Creek as they currently parallel each other originally existed, it does not now.
 And creek beds can lose their character as a natural watercourse if certain conditions are met.
 In Dayley v.
-City of Burley, 96 Idaho 101, 103, 805 P.2d 1073, 1075 (1974), the Idaho Supreme Court affirmed a finding that a creek bed no longer constituted a natural watercourse in a circumstance where no regular, non-surface waters had flowed down the creek bed since construction of a dam years earlier, some portions of the creek bed been filled, and some portions of the creek bed were farmed or even had homes built on the creek bed.
+City of Burley, 96 Idaho 101, 103, 805 P.2d 1073, 1075 (1974), the Idaho Supreme Court affirmed a finding that a creek bed no longer constituted a natural watercourse in a circumstance where no regular, nonsurface waters had flowed down the creek bed since construction of a dam years earlier, some portions of the creek bed been filled, and some portions of the creek bed were farmed or even had homes built on the creek bed.
 The key is whether there is water present for at least a part of the time and a bed and banks making up the actual channel.
-There was and is water coming down Stroud Creek at its current channel location as evidenced by a culvert on Stroud Creek near the alleged confluence (otherwise, there would be no need for a culvert), but there is no evidence of a bed and banks or water flowing from Stroud Creek to the Right Fork of Lee Creek through the elevated area between the channels in Section 30.
-Any connection in Section 30 that may have existed no longer exists, and is therefore, not the channel because the channel is "that which exists at the present time, regardless of where the channel may have been located in the past."
+There was and is water coming down Stroud Creek at its current channel location as evidenced by a culvert on Stroud Creek near the mapped confluence (otherwise, there would be no need for a culvert), but there is no evidence of a bed and banks or water flowing from Stroud Creek to the Right Fork of Lee Creek through the elevated area between the channels at the mapped confluence location.
+Any connection at the mapped conveyance location that may have existed no longer exists, and is therefore, not the channel because the channel is "that which exists at the present time, regardless of where the channel may have been located in the past."
 IDAPA 37.03.07.010.12.

 There is also generally water from Stroud Creek that flows into the Left Fork of Lee Creek at its current confluence.
 As documented by the 2020 letter from Cindy Yenter, "it appears that water from Stroud Creek may flow into Lee Creek below McConnell's authorized point of diversion."
 Exhibit 158 at 1.
 Based on the foregoing, it is both factually and legally incorrect to hold that "[t]he current path of Stroud Creek water through the Whittaker Two Dot Ranch property does not constitute the natural channel of Stroud Creek" and that "[t]he confluence of Stroud Creek and Right Fork of Lee Creek is located upstream of the Upper Diversion."
 Preliminary Order at 5, 11.
-The current path of Stroud Creek water through the Whittaker Two Dot Ranch property may not be in the original natural stream channel, but such path is now the legal natural channel of Stroud Creek.
+The current path of undiverted Stroud Creek water through the Whittaker Two Dot Ranch property may not be in the original natural stream channel, but such path is now the legal natural channel of Stroud Creek.